Is Fastly Inc. (NYSE:FSLY) stock a better investment at this time?

 Sponsored

-As well, it is important to consider FSLY stock ratios such as price-to-sales, which is currently 4.69.FSLY’s price to book ratio for the most recent quarter was 2.18, resulting in an 3.84 price to cash per share for the period.
+As well, it is important to consider FSLY stock ratios such as price-to-sales, which is currently 4.64.FSLY’s price to book ratio for the most recent quarter was 2.16, resulting in an 3.80 price to cash per share for the period.

 How does Fastly Inc. (FSLY) stock rate among analysts?
 Buy, sell, or hold?